Norse rituals: Human sacrifice

 It has been a topic for discussion whether human sacrifice was practised in Scandinavia.
 There has been great disagreement about why, for instance, two bodies were found in the Oseberg tomb or how to interpret Ibn Fadlan's description of the killing of a female thrall at a funeral among the Scandinavian Rus on the Volga.
 The many discoveries of bog bodies and the evidence of sacrifices of prisoners of war dating back to the Pre-Roman Iron Age show that ritual killings in one form or another were not uncommon in Northern Europe in the period before the Viking Age.
-Furthermore, some findings from the Viking Age can be interpreted as evidence of human sacrifice.
+Furthermore, some findings from the Viking Age can be interpreted as evidence of human sacrifice, including children as young as four years old.
 Sagas occasionally mention human sacrifice at temples, as does Adam of Bremen.
 Also, the written sources tell that a commander could consecrate the enemy warriors to Odin using his spear.
 Thus war was ritualised and made sacral and the slain enemies became sacrifices.
 Violence was a part of daily life in the Viking Age and took on a religious meaning like other activities.
 It is likely that human sacrifice occurred during the Viking Age but nothing suggests that it was part of common public religious practise.
 Instead it was only practised in connection with war and in times of crisis.